MartaKliuchnik/alias-game/README.md

 Status code: **200 OK**

-Description: The request was successful, and the response contains an array of user objects.
+Description: This status indicates that the request was successful, and the response contains an array of user objects, or an empty array if no users are found.

 ```
 [
     {
         "userId": 1,
         "username": "Alex",
-        "hashedPassword": "$2b$10$KJHjdlfDkSDF3nX8DJfksw==",
-        "salt": "a3g6t7",
         "score": 1500,
         "played": 20,
         "wins": 10